achp-project/cultural-heritage/test-projects/README.md

 Given Arches Resource Models (RM) CIDOC-CRM compliants coming from different projects, the aim is to identify which are the commons subgraphs (ie, same minimal common semantisation).

-corresponding code chunks are provided (click on 🐍)
+Corresponding Python code chunks are provided (click on 🐍)

 ## Pairwise comparison